 Next day I set off on a 480-mile run down to North Yorkshire, including the full length of the fabulous A68.
 I was trying out a new Powerlet heated vest which I’m sure helped me arrive less tired, with just one stop at a Gregg’s 350 miles in.
 The 500X returning an average of 76mpg while I marvelled at the OE Pirelli tyres’ grip in the wet.

-BTW, let me put in a provisional good word for a Tech 7 Adventure Bike cover.
+BTW, let me put in a good word for the big Tech 7 Adventure Bike cover.
 Yes there is such a thing, and it fits bikes up to tall screened GS12s and S10s.
-Only £23 from M&P on ebay, it’s much tougher than those last-one-year silver £10 jobbies, has two under straps just inside each wheel, but also has an elastic bottom to make those straps unnecessary unless it’s very windy.
-And it’s in low conspicuity black to reduce visibility on dark streets.
-A good travel cover and a handy groundsheet.
+Still only £23 from M&P, I’m sure it’s much tougher than those £10, last-a-year silver jobbies, has two under straps just inside each wheel, but also has an elastic bottom to make those straps unnecessary unless it’s very windy.
+Low-profile black to reduce visibility on dark streets and compact enough to make a handy travel cover or groundsheet.